tekinity-ae/circom/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any suggestions or improvements.
 Contact

-For any inquiries or questions, please reach out to your-email@example.com.
+For any inquiries or questions, please reach out to imtiazwaraich@hotmail.com

-sql

 ### Customization
-- Replace `<your-username>` in the clone command with your actual GitHub username.
+- Replace `Imtiazwaraaich` in the clone command with your actual GitHub username.
 - Update the email address in the Contact section with your own.
 - Feel free to modify any sections to better match your project details or requirements.